-44 O'Reilly, Donald F., "The Theban Legion of St. Maurice", p.
+85 O'Reilly, Donald F., "The Theban Legion of St. Maurice", p.
 198; Vigiliae Christianae 32, 195-207; © North-Holland Publishing Company, 1978.
-Donald F. O'Reilly's work cited above separates historical fact from the legend.
+86 Donald F. O'Reilly's work cited above separates historical fact from the legend.
 Rather than a typical legion of 6000 men, the Theban Legion was a smaller unit of 1000.
 Not all were martyred; some escaped.
-Supposed accounts of "miracles", such as three beheaded saints rising from the dead and carrying their heads in their hands, should be completely discounted.
-By the late 3rd century, the city of Rome no longer served as an effective capital for the Emperor and various cities were used as new administrative capitals.
-Successive emperors, starting with Constantine, privileged the eastern city of Byzantium, which he had entirely rebuilt after a siege.
-Later renamed Constantinople, and protected by formidable walls in the late 4^a and early 5th centuries, it was to become the largest and most powerful city of Christian Europe in the Early Middle Ages.
+Supposed accounts of "miracles", such as three beheaded saints rising from the dead and carrying their heads in their hands, should be completely discounted. city of Byzantium, which he had entirely rebuilt after a siege.
+Later renamed Constantinople, and protected by formidable walls in the late 4th and early 5th centuries, it was to become the largest and most powerful city of Christian Europe in the Early Middle Ages.
 Since the Crisis of the Third Century, the Empire was intermittently ruled by more than one emperor at once (usually two), presiding over different regions.
 At first a haphazard form of power sharing, this eventually settled on an East-West administrative division between the Western Roman Empire (centered on Rome, but now usually presided from other seats of power such as Trier, Milan, and especially Ravenna), and the Eastern Roman Empire (with its capital initially in Nicomedia, and later Constantinople).
 The Latin-speaking west, under dreadful demographic [population] crisis, and the wealthier ...
 Greek-speaking east ... began to diverge politically and culturally.
 Although this was a gradual process, still incomplete when Italy came under the rule of barbarian chieftains in the last quarter of the 5th century it deepened further afterward, and had lasting consequences for the medieval history of Europe.
 Throughout the 5th century, Western emperors were usually figureheads, while the Eastern emperors maintained more independence. ...
 Although Rome was no longer the capital in the West, it remained the West's largest city and its economic center.
-But the city was sacked by rebellious Visigoths in 410 and by the Vandals in 455, events that shocked contemporaries and signaled the disintegration of Roman authority (emphasis added).50 SEALS 2-4 REVEAL A PIVOTAL POINT IN PROPHETIC HISTORY OF THE BEAST Seals 2-4 reveal a prophetic picture of a pivotal point in the history of the Beast from the Sea, the destabilization of the Pagan Roman Empire caused by war, economic breakdown, food shortages and disease, resulting in a major depopulation of the Roman Empire. ^{} http://en.wikipedia.org/wiki/Decline_of_the_Roman_Empire (section "Overview").
+But the city was sacked by rebellious Visigoths in 410 and by the Vandals in 455, events that shocked contemporaries and signaled the disintegration of Roman authority (emphasis added).87 SEALS 2-4 REVEAL A PIVOTAL POINT IN PROPHETIC HISTORY OF THE BEAST Seals 2-4 reveal a prophetic picture of a pivotal point in the history of the Beast from the Sea, the destabilization of the Pagan Roman Empire caused by war, economic breakdown, food shortages and disease, resulting in a major depopulation of the Roman Empire.
+87 http://en.wikipedia.org/wiki/Decline_of_the_Roman_Empire (section "Overview").

 These events provided the right conditions for the rise of the Man of Lawlessness, Emperor Constantine the Great, who established the false church ("the apostasy") of the Roman Empire (2 Thessalonians 2:3-4).
 In the Fourth Century, the Pagan Roman Empire was transformed into the "Christian" Roman Empire, represented by the Beast from the Earth with Two Horns, one horn representing Rome and the other Constantinople (Revelation 13:11-12).
 But the form of Christianity of Rome was more Pagan than Biblical (see Part 6 "The Man of Lawlessness & the Apostasy - Emperor Constantine & the Roman Church).
 In the next part of this study, we will examine the catastrophic events that led to the collapse of the ancient world and the emergence of the foundation of our modern world today.
 REFERENCES New American Standard Bible version unless otherwise noted.

 Wikipedia articles are subject to possible revision after date originally cited for this study.

 Books: